 Dr. Dayan Goodenowe Announces ALS Health Challenge for All Residents of Saskatchewan Canada Living with ALS

-MOOSE JAW, TX, UNITED STATES, July 2, 2025 /EINPresswire.com/ -- The Dr. Goodenowe ALS Challenge is a new province-wide initiative to improve the health of persons suffering from ALS.
+MOOSE JAW, CANADA, July 3, 2025 /EINPresswire.com/ -- The Dr. Goodenowe ALS Challenge is a new province-wide initiative to improve the health of persons suffering from ALS.
 The program offers free community-based health optimization services to all Saskatchewan residents living with ALS.

 The ALS Challenge is led by Dr. Dayan Goodenowe, founder of the Moose Jaw Vitality Project and an internationally recognized neuroscientist known for his pioneering work in advanced biochemistry, brain imaging, and restorative neurology.